Implementation and Brief Experimental Analysis of the Duan et al. (2025) Algorithm for Single-Source Shortest Paths

-\item \textbf{Road Graphs:} 12 graphs representing road networks in different regions of the United States, obtained from the 9th DIMACS Implementation Challenge~\citep{dimacs}.
-Edge weights correspond to the average time required to travel along the respective street.
-Since these are road networks, all graphs are sparse.
-The number of vertices and edges for each instance is reported in Table~\ref{tbl:usa-times}. \end{itemize}
+\item \textbf{Road Graphs (USA):} Twelve graphs representing road networks from different regions of the United States, obtained from the 9th DIMACS Implementation Challenge~\citep{dimacs}.
+Edge weights correspond to the average travel time along each road.
+As is typical for road networks, all graphs are sparse, and vertices have small degrees.
+The number of vertices and edges ranges from approximately $10^5$ to $10^7$.